storefront-foundation/magento2-connector/README.md

 `M2_CONFIG_HOST` Node.js Environment Variable defining your origin site based on Magento 2.

 See `.env.sample` file as an example of adding env variable via [dotenv](https://www.npmjs.com/package/dotenv).
-You can check [this guide](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) to get more info about Node.js Environment Variables.
+You can also check [this guide](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) to get more info about Node.js Environment Variables.

 ## Examples